Fate of hundreds inside theater bombed by Russia still unknown, Ukrainian officials say

 As the situation in Mariupol has deteriorated, Russian troops have repeatedly thwarted evacuation attempts from the city, Ukrainian officials have said.
 Until recently, few had made it out safely.
 But on Tuesday and Wednesday, officials said a total of about 30,000 people were rescued, a figure The Post could not independently verify.
 The number is a small fraction of those who remain trapped, but it would represent a significant increase from prior days.

 The Russian Defense Ministry denied involvement in the latest bombing, saying its forces “did not carry out any tasks related to strikes against ground targets in the city of Mariupol.”
 Instead, Russian defense officials, without evidence, blamed the attack on the Azov Battalion, a far-right paramilitary group that is now part of the Ukrainian national guard.
-Russian President Vladimir Putin has used the fringe Azov group as a basis for his false claim that neo-Nazi’s run Ukraine’s government.
+Russian President Vladimir Putin has used the fringe Azov group as a basis for his false claim that neo-Nazis run Ukraine’s government.

 Last week, Azov posted a video from the theater that showed it full of families and children.
-In the video, which The Post reviewed, young kids are seen playing and a baby can be heard crying.
+In the video, which The Post reviewed, young children are seen playing and a baby can be heard crying.
 A narrator says more than a thousand people are inside, including sick children.

 “There is pain and hurt here,” he says.
 “It is hard here.
 Please help us.
 Please stop all of this.”